theme-next/hexo-theme-next/.github/CONTRIBUTING.md

 - `Breaking Change`: A Pull requests that makes breaking change
 - `Bugfix`: A Pull requests that fixes the related bug
 - `Docs`: A Pull requests that Instruction document has been added
-- `Feature`: A Pull requests that provides a new feature
+- `New Feature`: A Pull requests that provides a new feature
+- `Feature`: A Pull requests that provides an option or addition to existing feature
 - `Configurations`: A Pull requests related to configurations
 - `Optimization`: A Pull requests that optimizates the Next
 - `i18n`: A Pull requests that makes new languages translation